opendaylight/docs/docs/developer-guides/logging-subsystem.rst

 inconsistency within an external data feed and it performs a corrective action to compensate for it.
-Let's say we process a list of key/value pairs and encounter a duplicate key: we can either overwrite the old occurance, ignore the new occurance or abort.
+Let's say we process a list of key/value pairs and encounter a duplicate key: we can either overwrite the old occurrence, ignore the new occurrence or abort.
 If we take any of the first two actions, we should report a **WARN** event.
 If we take the third, we should report an **ERROR** event.